rightjs/rightjs-docs/docs/en/docs/dom/element.md

     load(String url[, Object options]) -> Element self

-This method loads the given url and updates the element innerHTML property with the response body.
+This method loads the given URL and updates the element's innerHTML property with the response body.

 Takes all the standard {Xhr} class options as the second parameter.

-If there is any javascript code in the response, by default it will be automatically evaluated after the element body was updated.
+If there is any JavaScript code in the response, it will by default be automatically evaluated after the element body was updated.

-__NOTE:__ will perform a `GET` request by default.
+__NOTE__: Will perform a `GET` request by default.

     element.load('/something');